-Zottman Curl: Muscle Worked, How To Do and Form
+Zottman Curl: Muscles Worked, How To Do and Form

-Many people focus solely on traditional bicep exercises, such as the barbell curl, but the zottman curl offers a unique and highly effective way to target your biceps from a different angle.
+Many people focus onย traditional bicep exercises, such as the barbell curl (for a good reason), but the zottman curl offers a unique and highly effective way to target your biceps and forearm.

 But what sets Zottman curls apart from other bicep curl variations?
-Zottman curls work not only the bicep muscles, but also the forearm muscles that are often overlooked when doing regular bicep curls.
-This can help you build bigger, stronger biceps.
+Zottman curls work not only the bicep muscles but also the forearm muscles, which are often overlooked when doing regular bicep curls.

 This unique movement is named after George Zottman, a professional strongman from the early 1900s.